Gozea/manga2text-deploy/README.md

 Deployement for serverless apps detailed in the [MangaBubbles](https://github.com/Gozea/MangaBubble) repository

+You'll be able to deploy this app on your own terminal or on a Cloud server

 This contains a dockerfile you can use to deploy it on your own server.
 =======
 ## Enable Docker with systemd